 Keir was elected as Labour MP for Holborn & St Pancras in May 2015.
-He has lived in Kentish Town for more than 15 years and his two children go to local schools in the constituency.
+He has lived with in Kentish Town for nearly 20 years , with his wife, and his two children who attend schools in the constituency.
+He is an Arsenal season ticket holder!

-Prior to becoming an MP Keir was a human rights lawyer, co-founding Doughty Street Chambers in 1990 and conducting cases in the International Criminal Court and the European Court of Human Rights.
+Prior to becoming an MP, Keir was a human rights lawyer, co-founding Doughty Street Chambers in 1990 and conducting cases in a wide range of international courts, including the European Court of Human Rights.

 From 2002-2007 Keir worked as human rights advisor to the Policing Board in Northern Ireland, monitoring compliance of the Police Service of Northern Ireland (PSNI) with the Human Rights Act.